Chakrapani2122/Labs/README.md

 • MySQL (if not already configured)

-2. Write an HTML page including any required Javascript that takes a number from one text field in the range of 0 to 999 and shows it in another text field in words.
+2.Write an HTML page including any required Javascript that takes a number from one text field in the range of 0 to 999 and shows it in another text field in words.
 If the number is out of range, it should show "out of range" and if it is not a number, it should show "not a number" message in the result box.

-3. Write an HTML page that has one input, which can take multi-line text and a submit button.
+3.Write an HTML page that has one input, which can take multi-line text and a submit button.
 Once the user clicks the submit button, it should show the number of characters, words and lines in the text entered using an alert message.
 Words are separated with white space and lines are separated with new line character.

-4. Write an HTML page that contains a selection box with a list of 5 countries.
+4.Write an HTML page that contains a selection box with a list of 5 countries.
 When the user selects a country, its capital should be printed next to the list.
 Add CSS to customize the properties of the font of the capital (color, bold and font size).

-5. Create an XML document that contains 10 users information.
+5.Create an XML document that contains 10 users information.
 Write a Java program, which takes User ld as input and returns the user details by taking the user information from the XML document using